2020 INDUCTEES TO THE IHSA HALL OF FAME

-The leadership of the Intercollegiate Horse Shows Association is now accepting nominations for the second class of inductees into the IHSA Hall of Fame.
+The leadership of the Intercollegiate Horse Shows Association will accept nominations for the 2026 class of inductees into the IHSA Hall of Fame in 2025.

 IHSA Hall of Fame Requirements